inbv/AIRFOIL_LIFT_STUDY/Octave/LiftDataProcessing/LargeAngle/readme.md

 ## Make it Your Own

-This code is best for visualizing the a dataset in different ways, but would have to be modified a substantial amount
+This code is best for visualizing a dataset in different ways, but would have to be modified a substantial amount
 in order to make adjustments to another setting.
 In any case, sections are labelled with comments for easy editing.